Jeffrey Sweet: Theatre career

+Sweet's first professional production came while he was a student at New York University, when the Milwaukee Repertory Theater staged Winging It, his musical comedy loosely adapted from The Birds by Aristophanes.
+By 1980, he was teaching improvisational techniques associated with The Second City at Victory Gardens Theater, the Goodman Theatre, and Writers Bloc, a New York group of writers and actors that he helped found.
+In 1996, Sweet opened the inaugural Big Stinkin' International Improv Festival with a presentation on the early history of improvisational theatre featuring rare film and video of the original Second City performers.

+Sweet's play Porch marked an early turning point in his career.
+While serving as literary manager of the off-off-Broadway Encompass Theatre, he arranged a staged reading attended by The New York Times critic Richard Eder, whose favorable review Sweet later described as the beginning of his ability to make a living in theatre.
+In early 1979, Tom Mula directed a showcase production at Victory Gardens Theater, where its reception led to a main-stage production later that year.

 Sweet has been a playwright, screenwriter, lyricist, critic, journalist, teacher, theatre historian, and sometime songwriter and director.
 He was a resident member of Chicago's Victory Gardens Theater, where thirteen of his plays—including Flyovers, Porch, The Action Against Sol Schumann, The Value of Names, Berlin '45, With and Without, Court-Martial at Fort Devens, Class Dismissed, and Bluff have been produced.
-In recent years he has performed a solo piece, You Only Shoot the Ones You Love (which premiered in the New York Fringe) and authored Kunstler, a play about William Kunstler, which premiered in 2013 at Hudson Stage Theater and subsequently played the New York Fringe in 2014, off-Broadway in 2017 (at 59E59th Street) and had an extended run at Barrington Stage in Pittsfield, MA in the summer of 2017.
+He has also performed a solo piece, You Only Shoot the Ones You Love (which premiered in the New York Fringe) and authored Kunstler, a play about William Kunstler, which premiered in 2013 at Hudson Stage Theater and subsequently played the New York Fringe in 2014, off-Broadway in 2017 (at 59E59th Street) and had an extended run at Barrington Stage in Pittsfield, MA in the summer of 2017.
+In 2024 it was produced in London at the White Bear Theatre.
 Kunstler was written for actor Jeff McCarthy.